 Gonorrhoea is a sexually transmitted infection (STI) caused by bacteria called Neisseria gonorrhoeae or gonococcus.
 It used to be known as "the clap".

-The bacteria are mainly found in discharge from the penis and in vaginal fluid.
+The bacteria that cause gonorrhoea are mainly found in discharge from the penis and in vaginal fluid.

 Gonorrhoea is easily passed between people through:

 - unprotected vaginal, oral or anal sex

 - sharing vibrators or other sex toys that have not been washed or covered with a new condom each time they're used

 The bacteria can infect the entrance to the womb (cervix), the tube that passes urine out of the body (urethra), the rectum and, less commonly, the throat or eyes.

 The infection can also be passed from a pregnant woman to her baby.
 If you're pregnant and may have gonorrhoea, it's important to get tested and treated before your baby is born.

 Without treatment, gonorrhoea can cause permanent blindness in a newborn baby.

 Gonorrhoea is not spread by kissing, hugging, swimming pools, toilet seats or sharing baths, towels, cups, plates or cutlery.
 The bacteria cannot survive outside the human body for long.